Rohit-Ashok-Portals/HR-Attrition-Analytics-using-POWER-BI/README.md

 # HR-Attrition-Analytics-using-POWER-BI

-Here’s a description for the HR Analytics project on GitHub:

 HR Analytics Dashboard for Employee Attrition - Power BI Project Overview:
 This project focuses on HR Analytics for employee attrition, where I developed an interactive Power BI dashboard to analyze employee turnover within an organization.
 The dashboard provides key insights into various factors contributing to attrition, offering organizations a clear view to optimize their retention strategies.